xraypy/xraylarch/doc/xafs/diffkk.rst

 An input XAFS spectra is used to generate energy-dependent, anomalous scattering factors.
-This is used to improve upon the bare atom anomalous scattering factors of :cite:ts:`Cromer_Liberman`, :cite:ts:`Chantler`, and others near the absorption edge.
+This is used to improve upon the bare atom anomalous scattering factors of :cite::`Cromer_Liberman`, :cite::`Chantler`, and others near the absorption edge.

 Since XAFS is sensitive to the atomic environment of the resonant atom (through the variations of the absorption coefficient), the scattering